jbcoe/value_types/DRAFT.md

-  If `other` is not valueless, a new owned object is constructed in `this` using `allocator_traits<allocator_type>::construct` with the owned object from `other` as the argument, with memory allocated using either the allocator in `this` or the allocator in `other` if the allocator needs updating.
+  If `other` is not valueless, a new owned object is constructed in `this` using `allocator_traits<allocator_type>::construct` with the owned object from `other` as the argument, using either the allocator in `this` or the allocator in `other` if the allocator needs updating.

   The previous owned object in this, if any, is destroyed using `allocator_traits<allocator_type>::destroy` and then deallocated using